christopherbate/social-network-firebase-react/README.md

 Dependencies: react-router-dom, firebase, firebase-tools

 You must add a file called "FBConfig.js" to the "/src/" folder that creates a default export of your Firebase Configuration variables (you get this from your Firebase console).

-## Features

-- User authentication with email/password
-- Private and Public routes with ReactRouter v4
-- Ability to add other Friends as users and view their public profiles
-- A "Main Feed" page that aggregates posts from friends into a single page.
-- An ability to create your own posts that friends can view.

 # Database structure